• That's a Wrap!

-We are delighted to announce the forthcoming launch of the Trois Crayons Museum Forum, an innovative digital platform dedicated to the discussion and identification of Pre-Modern drawings in public collections.
-Launching in the summer of 2025, this international subject specialist network will foster collaboration between curators, scholars, art dealers, and the wider public.
+We are delighted to announce the launch of the Trois Crayons Museum Forum, an innovative digital platform dedicated to the discussion and identification of pre-modern drawings in public collections.

 • Newsletter of the month